ignacioerrico/pw-2021-tye-demo/README.md

 - Tye is a **developer tool** that makes developing, testing, and deploying microservices and distributed applications easier.
 - Tye is a **.NET tool**.
 A .NET tool is simply a special NuGet package that contains a console application.
 In other words, it's a command line tool.
 However, as we'll see below, there is a frontend.
 There is also an [official plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-tye), as well as an [unofficial extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=ikkentim.TimsTyeExplorer).
 - Tye is an **open source experiment at Microsoft**.
 Being an experiment means that the future of what happens to Tye is not clear.
 The development team is trying out radical ideas for now in order to improve microservices developer productivity.
   - Keep in mind that many of Microsoft's major products started out as a project.
 (During my talk I mentioned _Project Avalon_.
 Does it ring a bell?
 I wouldn't be surprised if it doesn't!
-But what if I saw WPF?
+But what if I say WPF?
 Well, WPF started out as Project Avalon.)
   - So Tye is an experiment, but it's paving the way for a new way to work.
 - Tye is [hosted on Github](https://github.com/dotnet/tye).
 At the time of this writing, prerelease version `0.9.0-alpha.21380` is available, and that's the version I used during my presentation.